 Ant colonies also have soldier ants that protect the queen, defend the colony, gather or kill food, and attack enemy colonies in search for food and nesting space.
 If they defeat another ant colony, they take away eggs of the defeated ant colony.
 When the eggs hatch, the new ants become the "slave" ants for the colony.
 Some jobs of the colony include taking care of the eggs and babies, gathering food for the colony and building the anthills or mounds.

-Find information on ant control at the official NPMA website.
+Find more fun ant facts for kids in addition to ant control at the official NPMA website.

 This species of ant is native to Argentina and Brazil and was probably introduced to the United States in freight ships around the 1890’s.
 These ants can be found in southern states and in California, Illinois, Maryland, Missouri, Oregon and Washington.